-You might think you need to spend big bucks on software like SalesForce, Base, Hubspot, and so on to solve your lead tracking needs.
+You might think you need to spend big bucks on software like SalesForce, Base, Hubspot, and so on for your first cold email CRM.

 You don’t.
 I promise.

-Believe it or not, Google Sheets has everything you need for your first CRM.
+Believe it or not, Google Sheets has everything you need for your first cold email CRM.

 I’ve used Google Sheets to set up Account Based Marketing (ABM) campaigns that generated 10x ROI in 1 week at CrowdTamers and BioLeads.io.
 All with just two team members!